WePesa/strato-quarry/mempool-and-cache.md

 5. There is a `Map SHA OutputTx` called `seen` in the BaggerState as well.
 This is to accelerate the process of determining whether a transaction that was already executed and cached was "trumped" per #4 by a transaction which has yet to be executed.
-Naively, we'd have to compare every cached transaction to every unran transaction, an O(n^2) operation to determine if it was trumped.
+Naively, we'd have to compare every cached transaction to every unran transaction, an O(nm) operation to determine if it was trumped.
 Because Haskell's `Data.Map` is implemented as a binary tree, and trumped transactions get removed from `seen`, this reduces the cost of the check to O(n log n).
 "Seen" is a bit of a misnomer, as it doesnt keep track of all transactions that were seen, but rather of transactions which are being managed by the pool.